Our seed oat varieties for the 2026 growing season include the following:

 Released by SDSU in 2017, Saddle is an early maturing, high yielding, short, white-hulled oat with good lodging resistance.
 It is stated to have resistance to smut and crown rust and tolerance to Barley Yellow Dwarf Virus.
 Saddle oats are protected under the Plant Variety Protection Act (PVPA 94) – Title V. Seed of this variety can only be sold by variety name as a class of certified seed – No saleable Registered Class.

-• MN-Pearl ~ Late Maturity; Tall; High yield; White
+• SD Momentum ~ Dual Purpose Late Maturity; Tall; High yield

-• M-120 Forage Oat ~ Very Late maturity; Very Tall; White hull and forage production
+• M-120 Forage Oat ~ Very Late maturity; Very Tall; Forage production

 It is a late maturing forage oat that has good leaf rust resistance.
 M-120 oats is a high tonnage forage oat that has out yielded Jerry and Loyal on tons per acre.
 It is a tall variety with a wide leaf for those extra tons per acre.
 This variety is best suited for forage production.